 Mike Gentry’s love for music kicked in early in life.
 He credits Elvis Presley with being his first musical influence.
 Mike began playing guitar while attending Dexter High School and fronted the local bands Max and True Story.
-In 1986 he moved to Hollywood to study at the Guitar Institute of Technology/Musicians Institute, where he learned his craft first-hand from Steve Vai, Eddie Van Halen, Paul Gilbert, Keith Wyatt, Tommy Tedesco, Howard Roberts, and other luminaries.
+In 1986 he moved to Hollywood to study at the Guitar Institute of Technology/Musicians Institute, where he learned his craft first-hand from Paul Gilbert, Keith Wyatt, Tommy Tedesco, Howard Roberts, and other luminaries.

 From 1989 until 1994, Mike worked at A&M Records in Hollywood.
-After the 1994 Northridge earthquake, he moved back to Michigan to attend Washtenaw Community College and Eastern Michigan University, where he studied music education.
+After the 1994 Northridge earthquake, he moved back to Michigan to attend Eastern Michigan University, where he studied music education.
 In 2003 he and his band Shining Farmer released their self-titled CD.
-For a dozen years Mike was the director and guitar and drum instructor at the Ann Arbor branch of the National Music Workshop’s Day Jams program.
+For a dozen years Mike was the director and guitar and drum instructor at SE Michigan’s National Music Workshop’s Day Jams program.

-These days, Mike regularly performs as a singer-songwriter around the Ann Arbor area, appearing at the Ark, Acorn Theater, Trinity House Theater, Brewed Awakenings, Third Monk Brewing, Tri-City Brewing, and other venues.
+These days, Mike regularly performs as a singer-songwriter around South-Eastern Michigan, appearing at the Plymouth Coffee Bean, Black Fire Winery, Crazy Wisdom Bookstore and Tea Room, Dearborn Brewing, and many other venues.